OmniAID: Decoupling Semantics and Artifacts for Universal AI-Generated Image Detection in the Wild: Mirage Dataset

 \subsection{Mirage-Test}

 To rigorously evaluate robustness against in-the-wild threats, we introduce \textbf{Mirage-Test}.
-Unlike datasets like Chameleon \cite{aide} which are filtered from web collections, Mirage-Test is a challenging benchmark constructed directly from the source: a held-out set of SOTA generators.
-These generators are optimized for maximum photorealism using specialized fine-tunes, LoRA \cite{lora} modules, and proprietary data, establishing a more rigorous benchmark for high-fidelity, real-world threats.
+Unlike filtered web-based datasets like Chameleon \cite{aide}, Mirage-Test is a source-derived test set constructed from held-out SOTA generators.
+These models are optimized for maximum photorealism via specialized fine-tunes, LoRA \cite{lora} modules, and proprietary data, establishing a more rigorous benchmark for high-fidelity, real-world threats.